peterkeen/homelab/README.md

 - `x-tailscale` sets up a [`tsnsrv`](https://github.com/boinkor-net/tsnsrv) proxy sidecar to put individual containers on my tailnet with automatic https

 By convention, my stacks put data in `/data/<stackname>` and I try to have them run as user `1000:1000` as much as possible.

+## Secrets

+I have a vault dedicated to lab secrets.
+In that vault are two kinds of items, Servers and Secure Notes.
+Each host has a Server item named with it's hostname and tagged, generally, with `server` and it's hostname.

+Each Secure Note is a set of secrets and is tagged with the same taxonomy.
+Secrets consist of a Text entry where the name is the environment variable to set and the value is the secret itself.

+Much time was spent making secret loading as fast as possible because the `op` command can be pretty slow.
+It uses a trick that passes the results of one `op` invocation (effectively, "give me all the ids for secrets of categories X,Y") and pipes it to another `op` invocation that then fetches the contents of those items.